Talk for Writing

 Daily Literacy sessions in F2 ensure a range of genres are modelled in writing to the children.
 Throughout the week children will work in a small focus group with an adult developing their writing skills.
 It is always tailored so that children are expected to apply the phonic knowledge they have been taught already.
 Dictating sentences to the children to write plays an important part of our curriculum.

 Writing opportunities are promoted where possible through the Continuous Provision and modelled by adults.
-For example, writing a label for their construction model, making cards for Eid, writing an invitation to Cinderella’s ball.
+For example, writing a label for their construction model, making cards for Eid or writing an invitation to Cinderella’s ball.

 Talk for Writing (TfW) is the main driver used to teach the Writing process from F1 to Y6.